 This is where Challenge your Child can help.
 Repetition is a great teacher and Challenge your Child skills are set up to create maximum repetition opportunities.
 Open-ended questions will help you assess what your child knows or needs to learn.
 Follow-up questions are set up to further challenge your child’s knowledge base or create teaching opportunities where you can add to your child’s knowledge and understanding of critical concepts.
 These two question types used together can create as many challenge and repetition opportunities as needed to help ensure what is taught in school is truly understood and can be applied in a variety of ways.

 Where to start?
 Monitor the schoolwork coming home each day.
-Create a dialogue using Open-ended questions to assess what your child is being taught and how well the material is understood.
+Create an educational dialogue using Open-ended questions to assess what your child is being taught and how well the material is understood.
 Use Follow-up questions to create additional challenges to make sure the concept being taught is well-understood and can be applied in a variety of situations.
 If needed, create further challenge and repetition opportunities to make sure critical concepts are confidently understood and can be applied.
 Doing this will greatly enhance your child’s understanding and preparation for the challenges that will surely come in school.

 Students can never get enough repetition.
 Coaches often say “We will practice this skill or play until you can’t possibly get it wrong!”
 With this idea in mind, creating challenge and repetition opportunities is one area where parent involvement can have a major impact on a child’s knowledge, true understanding, and academic confidence.
 Don’t let interruptions in class time or extended vacation time impact the quality of your child’s understanding.
 Use the Challenge your Child skills to move your child’s skillset forward.